Asthma

 How to manage your asthma at home

-To help you keep your asthma under control, you can:
+Take steps to help keep your asthma under control:

 • Look for training or support groups.
-Ask your doctor about asthma training or support groups to help you keep asthma under control.
+Ask your healthcare provider about asthma community groups.

-• Educate yourself so you can understand the purpose of your medicines, how to prevent symptoms, how to recognize asthma attacks early, and when to seek medical attention.
+• Know your asthma.
+Educate yourself so you can understand the purpose of your medicines and how to prevent symptoms.
+Learn how to recognize asthma attacks early and when to seek medical attention.

 • Monitor your air flow.
-As part of your asthma action plan, your doctor may show you how to control your asthma using a peak flow meter.
-Keep track of them in a record.
-You can compare your numbers over time to make sure your asthma is controlled.
+As part of your asthma action plan, your provider may show you how to track your asthma using a peak flow meter.
+Keep a record of your results.
+You can compare your numbers over time to check that your asthma is controlled.
 A low number can help warn you of an asthma attack even before you notice symptoms.

-• Write down any problems with your asthma and bring the record with you to your doctor visit.
-This fact sheet includes a tool to help you track your symptoms and tips on measuring your peak flow.
+• Write down any problems with your asthma and bring the record with you to your next care visit.
+The fact sheet below includes a tool to help track your symptoms and tips on measuring your air flow.

 monitoring your asthma